MOWA Band of Choctaw Indians: Reservation

+The MOWA Band is a rare state-recognized tribe with a reservation.
+The MOWA Choctaw Indian Reservation is a few miles west of US 43.
+It is 160 acres in size.
+It includes a health clinic, a museum, recreation facilities, tribal businesses, a tribal center, and several housing complexes, the largest of which is named after Jacqueline Anderson Matte.

+Culture and events

 The MOWA Choctaw Cultural Center in Mount Vernon is subordinate to the MOWA Band of Choctaw Indian Commission.
 It was formed in 2003 as an A90: Arts Service Organization.
 Lebaron Byrd is its president.

-Activities

-The MOWA operates a health clinic and a museum.
-The MOWA hosts an annual powwow each year.
+The Band hosts an annual powwow each year.

 Health concerns

 Members of the MOWA Band of Choctaw Indians have a high frequency of Marinesco–Sjögren syndrome, a rare autosomal recessive disorder which can lead to intellectual disability, muscle weakness, and balance and coordination problems.
 They are the only known population in the United States to suffer from the rare disease.